-- 2a1.
-The measure is well defined and precisely specified so it can be implemented consistently within and across organizations and allows for comparability. - Measure specifications include the target population (denominator) to whom the measure applies, identification of those from the target population who achieved the specific measure focus (numerator, target condition, event, outcome), measurement time window, exclusions, risk adjustment/stratification, definitions, data source, code lists with descriptors, sampling, scoring/computation. - All measures that use the ICD classification system must use ICD-10-CM. - eMeasures should be specified in the Health Quality Measures Format (HQMF) and must use the Quality Data Model (QDM) and value sets vetted and published through the National Library of Medicine's Value Set Authority Center (VASC). - Specifications for instrument-based measures also include the specific instrument (e.g., PROM(s)); standard methods, modes, and languages of administration; whether (and how) proxy responses are allowed; standard sampling procedures; handling of missing data; and calculation of response rates to be reported with the performance measure results.
+- NOTE on Algorithm 2: This algorithm provides general guidance on how to rate measures for reliability; however, it may not be completely applicable for all measures.
+For example, instrument-based measures require reliability testing at both the data element and measure score levels, but this special case this isn't called out in the algorithm. - 2a1.
+The measure is well defined and precisely specified so it can be implemented consistently within and across organizations and allows for comparability. - Measure specifications include the target population (denominator) to whom the measure applies, identification of those from the target population who achieved the specific measure focus (numerator, target condition, event, outcome), measurement time window, exclusions, risk adjustment/stratification, definitions, data source, code lists with descriptors, sampling, scoring/computation.

-- Specifications for composite performance measures include component measure specifications (unless individually endorsed); aggregation and weighting rules; handling of missing data; standardizing scales across component measures; required sample sizes.
+- All measures that use the ICD classification system must use ICD-10-CM. - eCQMs should be specified using the latest industry accepted eCQM technical specifications: health quality measure format (HQMF), Quality Data Model (QDM), Clinical Quality Language (CQL), and value sets vetted through the National Library of Medicine's Value Set Authority Center (VSAC). - Specifications for instrument-based measures also include the specific instrument (e.g., PROM(s)); standard methods, modes, and languages of administration; whether (and how) proxy responses are allowed; standard sampling procedures; handling of missing data; and calculation of response rates to be reported with the performance measure results. - Specifications for composite performance measures include component measure specifications (unless individually endorsed); aggregation and weighting rules; handling of missing data; standardizing scales across component measures; required sample sizes. - Under NQF's revised approach to the evaluation of currently endorsed measures, there is a shift in emphasis for several of the evaluation criteria/subcriteria.
+However, there is no change in the evaluation of the current specifications.

 2a2.
 Reliability testing demonstrates that the measure data elements are repeatable, producing the same results a high proportion of the time when assessed in the same population in the same time period and/or that the measure score is precise.
-For instrument-based measures (including PRO-PMs) and composite performance measures, reliability should be demonstrated for the computed performance score.
+For instrument-based measures (including PRO-PMs), reliability must be demonstrated for the data element level as well as for the computed performance score.
+For composite performance measures, reliability must be demonstrated for the computed performance score.